Traditional Food of Bhutan You Must-Try: 18 Best Dishes

 Image Source : worldfood

-Goep, or tripe, is a popular dish in Bhutanese food.
+Goep, or tripe, is a popular traditional food of Bhutan.
 It is made from the stomach lining of cattle or other animals, which is thoroughly cleaned and cooked to create a tender and flavorful meat dish.
 Goep is typically prepared by boiling the tripe with various spices and herbs until it becomes soft and succulent.

 The dish is known for its rich and complex flavors, with a slight hint of gaminess.
 It is often enjoyed with rice or traditional Bhutanese bread.
-Goep is a unique and adventurous dish that allows visitors to experience the authentic flavours of Bhutanese cuisine.
+Goep is a unique and adventurous dish that allows visitors to experience the authentic flavors of Bhutanese cuisines.

 7. Shakam Paa